 What’s Medicare?

 Medicare is a federal health insurance program created for people aged 65 or older, certain younger people with qualifying disabilities, and people with end-stage renal disease (ESRD).
-It offers different options for health care coverage: Medicare Parts A, B, and D, as well as Medicare Advantage and "Medigap" supplemental insurance plans.
+Health care costs differ based upon the plan and what type of benefits your Medicare plan provides.
+It offers different options for health care coverage: Part A (hospital insurance), Part B (medical insurance), Part C (Medicare Advantage), and Part D (prescription drug coverage).
+There is also Medigap (Medicare Supplement Insurance).

 Plan for out-of-pocket expenses

 Even though Medicare may cover quite a bit, you’ll still need to pay for premiums and some health costs out-of-pocket.
-Paying for health care and insurance premiums should be part of your larger financial management discussions.
-It could also help to talk with a Certified Financial Planner (CFP) when figuring out your finances.
+Paying for health care and insurance premiums, should be part of your larger financial management discussions.
+It could be helpful to consult with a Certified Financial Planner (CFP) when figuring out your finances.

 Gerontological social workers can also help connect you with financial aid resources and help you fill out paperwork.